 La Buena Vida is the perfect beach bar with swings and hammocks and treehouses and everything you want in a beach bar including a variety of margaritas and, of course, guacamole.
 On a recommendation we ordered the Caribbean lobster, only available late winter, and inexplicably it arrived smothered in spaghetti alfredo with shrimp.
 We accepted the challenge.

-La Cueva del Pescadora is an adorable little fish-centric place with small tables and big pitchers of margaritas (as pictured in my opening statement "so I can live like this all the time").
+La Cueva del Pescadora is an adorable little fish-centric place with small tables and big pitchers of margaritas (as pictured with my opening statement "so I can live like this all the time").

 Turtle Bay is great for breakfast and lunch, mostly in the shade if that’s what you need.
 Also has to-go pastries for breakfast.

-Taverna Akumal is a “fancy” Italian-ish restaurant under an open-air palapa on the second floor.
-Pretty drinks and delicious food, a great reason to dress up a little. →
+Taverna Akumal is a “fancy” Italian restaurant under an open-air palapa on the second floor.
+Pretty drinks (pictured) and delicious food!
+A great reason to dress up a little.

 Lol-Ha is the beach restaurant.
 Tip: if you’re looking for something to eat and drink, and don’t want to pay for the beach, go to Lol-Ha and enter the beach from the restaurant.
 It’s a long walk from the main drag, accessible near the Oxxo convenience store before the white arch, or a confusing drive down a driveway that appears inaccessible until you tell “the guy” you’re going to Lol-Ha.
 You can have your margarita and your beach too!

 La Lunita is on the ground floor of Hacienda Tortuga, where we rented our condo.
 This lovely beachside restaurant is creative, and a special place.
-It can be quite windy, and the "floor" is sand, so wear your best caftan.
+It can be quite windy, and the "floor" is sand, so wear your best caftan and sandals.

 A few more notes:

 Why not Tulum?
 I have stayed in Tulum, and it was great.
 It’s one Instagram moment after another, so if that’s your thing, there you go.
-If you do, I highly recommend Villa Pescadores Tulum, located at the quieter end near the ruins.
+If you do choose Tulum, I highly recommend Villa Pescadores Tulum, located at the quieter end near the ruins.
 These palapas with decks allow access to beach beds, a restaurant, and a beach bar.

-A note about safety in Mexico: I feel safe in Mexico.
+About safety in Mexico: I feel safe in Mexico.
 That said, yes, I am freaked out by the armed guards posted along the 307 and walking through tourist areas.
 It happens in Italy too.
 In fact, there are likely as many guns when I travel around my Concealed Carry state of Wisconsin, unfortunately.
 Are the cartels active?
 Probably.
 I don’t seek out illegal drugs in Mexico, thus we have no business together.
 As with anywhere, do your research, find your comfort level, and be careful.
-There are several blogs out there that address women traveling in Mexico, all worth a read: Where Goes Rose, The Wandering Blonde, Taylor on a Trip.
+There are several blogs out there that address women traveling solo in Mexico, all worth a read and helpful: Where Goes Rose, The Wandering Blonde, Taylor on a Trip.

 This should be a margarita, but it's champagne.
 See you in Mexico!